m-barthelemy/vpn-webauth/README.md

  - The user goes to the webapp _before_ connecting to the VPN
  - They authenticate using OAuth2 (for now, only Google is supported)
- - Optionally, they are required to enter a 2FA code (independent from the oAuth2/Google authentication provider)
+ - Optionally, they are required to complete additional authentication, using an OTP token (independent from any Google/OAuth2 2FA), TouchID/FaceID or a physical security key.
  - A "session" is created with the user email, their source IP address and the time when they completed the web authentication
  - They now connect to the VPN
  - After the normal VPN authentication, the `ext-auth` plugin calls this webapp to check if the user has successfully completed a web authentication recently and from the same source IP address.
 If not, the connection is rejected.